Cookies on this website

 atlas graph

 The aim of ATLAS is to assess the effects of 10 years of tamoxifen treatment on 20-year outcome.
 Further follow-up has consolidated the results in years 10-14 after diagnosis, and future analyses will assess the further effects during years 15-19 after diagnosis.
 It could be that the added benefit of an extra 5 years of tamoxifen persists and becomes somewhat greater by year 20 than by year 15.
-Alongside the analysis of ATLAS the Early Breast Cancer Trialists’ Collaborative Group (EBCTCG) is planning a meta-analysis of the trials of 10 vs 5 years of tamoxifen.
+Alongside the analysis of ATLAS, the EBCTCG is planning a meta-analysis of the trials of 10 vs 5 years of tamoxifen.
 We anticipate this analysis will be published in 2019 and will include mature results from ECOG, the Scottish trial, NSABP B-14, updated data from ATLAS and new data from aTTom (the UK counterpart of ATLAS).

 Funding